 Our results for Year 3 show that the students are working higher that the nationwide average in all areas.
+Year 3 Spelling average is down from previous years results.

 Our results for Year 5 show that the students are working higher that the nationwide average in all areas.
-Students in Year 5 showed a significant gain in Numeracy compared to their Year 3 results.
+Year 5 showed a significantly higher mean score for Spelling compared with the nationwide mean.